 Women benefit little from sector they dominate

-The meeting in Lilongwe, Malawi brought together Civil Society Organisations (CSOs), certification bodies, government, unions and the private sector to review a regional study on living wages commissioned by Hivos and discuss the opportunities and barriers to implementing a living wage.
+The meeting in Lilongwe, Malawi brought together civil society organizations (CSOs), certification bodies, government, unions and the private sector to review a regional study on living wages commissioned by Hivos and discuss the opportunities and barriers to implementing a living wage.

 New stakeholders group to advocate for a living wage